winfsp/cgofuse/README.md

     ```
     > cd cgofuse
     > set CPATH=C:\Program Files (x86)\WinFsp\inc\fuse
-    > go install -v ./examples/memfs
+    > go install -v ./fuse ./examples/memfs
     ```

 ## How to use

 User mode file systems are expected to implement `fuse.FileSystemInterface`.
 To make implementation simpler a file system can embed ("inherit") a `fuse.FileSystemBase` which provides default implementations for all operations.
 To mount a file system one must instantiate a `fuse.FileSystemHost` using `fuse.NewFileSystemHost`.

-There are currently two example file systems:
+There are currently three example file systems:

+- [Hellofs](examples/hellofs/hellofs.go) is an extremely simple file system.
+Runs on OSX, Linux and Windows.
-- [Memfs](examples/memfs/memfs.go) is a simple in memory file system.
+- [Memfs](examples/memfs/memfs.go) is an in memory file system.
 Runs on OSX, Linux and Windows.
 - [Passthrough](examples/passthrough/passthrough.go) is a file system that passes all operations to the underlying file system.
 Runs on OSX, Linux.